venkat299/interview-flow/README.md

 The WebSocket session management is now embedded in the orchestration service and calls orchestration functions in‑process for lower latency.

+### Interview Stages

+The orchestrator advances the conversation through five stages:

+1. **Stage 0** – analyze the job description and resume to seed context and timers.
+2. **Stage 1** – warm‑up questions gather project background and constraints.
+3. **Stage 2** – evidence questions capture skill hooks and confidence ratings.
+4. **Stage 3** – verification prompts check fundamentals for each hook.
+5. **Stage 4** – wrap‑up summarizes strengths, risks, and follow-ups.

+See `application-flow.md` for a detailed walkthrough of these stages and service interactions.

 ## 4. Test Frontend & End-to-End Testing